-- A represents the cycle at which a Read/Write operation is started.
-It is represents the cycle at which a Read/Write operation is started.
-It is represented that K is and K rising edges.
+6. Data inputs are registered at K and K rising edges.
 Data outputs are delivered on C and C rising edges, except when in single clock mode.

-It is recommended that K = K and C = C = HIGH when clock is stopped.
-This is not essential, but permits most rapid restart by overcoming transmission line charging. - 8.
-Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
-BWS0, BWS1, BWS2 and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.
+7. It is recommended that K = K and C = C = HIGH when clock is stopped.
+This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically. - Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
+NWS0, NWS1, BWS0, BWS1, BWS2 and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.